ubaidullah5152/ubaidullah5152/README.md

 # Hi there! 👋 I'm Ubaid Ullah

- *I'm a 4th SEMESTER BSAI Student** at CECOS University of Information Technology and Emerging Sciences
+ *I'm a 4th Semester BSAI Student** at CECOS University of Information Technology and Emerging Sciences
  Peshawar, Pakistan
  Passionate about **Artificial Intelligence** & **Machine Learning**